GDOR-11/Vector2d/README.md

 <h4>ceilLength()</h4>
 receives no arguments<br>round up this.length
 <h4>clamp(min, max)</h4>
-receives as arguments two Vector objetcs<br>if this.x is smaller then min.x, this.x = min.x, the
+receives as arguments two Vector objetcs<br>if this.x is less then min.x, it is replaced by min.x, the same for this.y<br>if this.x is greater than max.x, it is replaced by max.x, the same for this.y